erikrose/blessings/README.rst

 Blessings lifts several of curses_' limiting assumptions, and it makes your code pretty, too:

-* Use styles, color, and maybe a little positioning without clearing the whole screen first.
+* Use styles, color, and maybe a little positioning without necessarily clearing the whole screen first.
 * Leave more than one screenful of scrollback in the buffer after your program exits, like a well-behaved command-line app should.